wendyww9/adagrams-py/README.md

 3. Use play-testing wth your partner to guide your development.

 4. Use tests to verify your functions after thoroughly play-testing.
-See instructions for running tests in the section below.
+See instructions for running tests in the section below. *A complete set of unit tests is provided for this project.*

 5. Use git to commit your work regularly!
 Commit between each wave.